Table of contents

 (G) ...provided that the Member is insured by the Association for cargo liability under Rule 34… (Rule 47.1.a)

-This proviso means that cover is not available under Rule 47.1.a for fines etc., that are imposed in relation to cargo where the Member, as a result of special terms of entry, has excluded cargo liability as provided by Rule 34 from the scope of the Ship’s P&I cover.
-However, if the Ship is covered for such cargo liability, the fact that the particular form of liability for which a fine or penalty has been imposed is excluded from the scope of cover by virtue of the special exclusions in Rule 34.1.i to xi does not in itself deprive the Member of the right to recovery under Rule 47.1.a.
-The Member is still deemed to be insured for cargo liability for the purposes of Rule 47.1.a.
+Fines falling within Rule 47.1 .a will typically relate to cargo carried on board.
+For that reason, the cover for fines under sub-paragraph (a) is made conditional upon the Member being covered for cargo liability under Rule 34.
+In other words, cover is not available under Rule 47.1.a for fines etc., where the Member, as a result of special terms of entry, has excluded cargo liability as provided by Rule 34 from the scope of the Ship’s P&I cover.
+However, if the Ship is covered for such cargo liability, the fact the incident being the basis for a fine or penalty also gives rise to liabilities excluded from the scope of cover by virtue of the special exclusions in Rule 34.1.i to xi does not in itself deprive the Member of the right to recovery under Rule 47.1.a.
+In such circumstances, the Member is still deemed to be insured for cargo liability for the purposes of Rule 47.1.a.

 The immigration laws and regulations of a country govern the extent to which any person that is not a citizen of that country may enter and reside in that particular country.
 Such laws and regulations will usually require persons who are not citizens of that country to show, on arrival at that country’s border, such evidence of permission to enter that country that is required from the citizens of the country where the person that is seeking entry is domiciled, e.g. a passport, visa or other similar documentation.
 A person who violates the relevant immigration laws or regulations may not only be arrested, held in custody or deported, but may also be made liable to pay fines or other penalties, including any costs that may be incurred by the relevant authorities in this regard.
 Common examples of violations occur when Crew members cross a border without permission, or stay in a country for longer than is permitted by the conditions of the relevant visa.